Dates for Babies: Nutritional Value, Benefits and Precautions

 Dates are packed with energy and are a great food item to include in your child’s diet when they start on solids.
-They are a good source of minerals like iron, calcium, sodium phosphorus, magnesium, potassium and zinc.
-They also contain vitamins like thiamin, riboflavin, niacin, folate, vitamin A, B6 and vitamin K.
+They are a good source of minerals like iron, calcium, sodium, phosphorus, magnesium, potassium and zinc.
+They also contain vitamins like thiamin, riboflavin, niacin, folate, A, B6 and K.

-Dates are also a good source of , sugar and fibre.
-Simple sugars including fructose and dextrose present in ripened dates are known to provide instant energy.
+Dates for babies are also a good source of sugar and fibre.
+Simple sugars, including fructose and dextrose, present in ripened dates, provide instant energy.

-These nutrients balance the diet of a growing baby and supplement the nutrients from Mothers milk.
-Here is a quick guide on everything you must know about feeding dates to your little one.
+These nutrients balance the diet of a growing baby and supplement the nutrients from the mother’s milk.
+Here is a quick guide on everything you must know about feeding dates for your little one.

 Nutrition Facts and Study About Dates

-Apart from being rich in essential nutirents, dates are also known to have therapeutic properties.
-Studies indicate that there are at least 15 minerals present in dates including cancer-preventing ones like selenium which also helps in boosting immunity.
-In addition, dates have 23 types of amino acids and unsaturated fatty acids, they are low on cholesterol andsaturated fat, contain anti-inflamatory properties and are also rich in anti-oxidants.
+Apart from being rich in essential nutrients, dates are also known to have therapeutic properties.
+Studies indicate that at least 15 minerals are present in dates, including cancer-preventing ones like selenium, which also helps boost immunity.
+In addition, dates have 23 types of amino acids and unsaturated fatty acids; they are low in cholesterol and saturated fat, contain anti-inflammatory properties, and are rich in antioxidants.